-Transacting Parties Related Party Nature of Transactions Actual Transaction Value for the Financial Year Ended 31 December 2019 RM'000 MEB Group and FFB Group Mac Ngan Boon @ Mac Yin Boon, Mac Chung Hui, Mac Chung Jin and Mazlan bin Sales of cranes and parts and rental of cranes, plant and equipment by MEB Group to FFB Group; and subcontracting work awarded by FFB Group to MEB Group 837 Abdul Hamid Purchases, rental of cranes by MEB Group from FFB Group, and the provision of maintenance and services by FFB Group to MEB Group 1,763 Rental of factory and office premises located at Lot 9895, Geran #26559, Kg.Jawa, Mukim of Klang, State of Selangor by MEB Group to FFB Group, measuring 5.0 acres 1,349 Rental of office space under Lot 586, 2nd Mile, Jalan Batu Tiga Lama by MEB Group to FFB Group, measuring 4,500 sq.
-5 87 ft.
-Rental of land located at PN 109083 Lot No. 104626 Mukim of Klang, State of Selangor by MEB Group to FFB Group, measuring 36,000 square meters 2,566 Shared services expenses/charges by MEB Group to FFB Group which includes among others, legal, information technology and internal audit 2,000 gst
+Transacting Parties Related Party Nature of Transactions Actual Transaction Value for the Financial Yea Ended 31 December 2020 RM'000 MEB Group and FFB Group Mac Ngan Boon @ Mac Yin Boon, Mac Chung Hui, Mac Chung Jin and Mazlan bin Sales of cranes and parts and rental of cranes, plant and equipment by MEB Grout to FFB Group; and subcontracting work awarded by FFB Group to MEB Group 1,46: Abdul Hamid # Rental of plant and equipment and scaffolding service by FFB Group to MEB Group 19 Rental of factory and office premises located at Lot 9895, Geran #26559, Kg.Jawa, Mukim of Klang, State of Selangor by MEB Group to FFB Group, measuring 5.0 acres 1,349 Rental of office space under Lot 586, 2nd Mile, Jalan Batu Tiga Lama by MEB Group to FFB Group, measuring 4,500 sq.
+8' ft.
+Rental of land located at PN 109083 Lot No. 104626 Mukim of Klang, State of Selangor measuring in area approximately 36,000 square metres by MEB Group to FFB Group 2,512 Shared services expenses/charges by MEB Group to FFB Group which includes amon others, legal, information technology and internal audit by MEB Group to FFB Group Purchase of goods and services, rental of cranes, plant and equipment by MEB Grou from FFB Group; and subcontracting work awarded by MEB Group to FFB Group